SimpleDB (Part 1): File Manager

 Next

-The next chapter will deal with transaction management.
+The next chapter will deal with memory management.

 Have some thoughts on this post?
 Reply with an email.